-Juliet Neil-Hall discusses the importantance of attachment and meeting the emotional needs of young children and their parents
+Juliet Neil-Hall discusses the importance of attachment and meeting the emotional needs of young children and their parents

-As children grow, indeed for all their lives, they adapt to attachment signals and behaviours (see table, above right) in an age-appropriate way to make emotional connection to others in order to:
+As children grow, indeed for all their lives, they adapt to attachment signals and behaviors (see table, above right) in an age-appropriate way to make emotional connection to others in order to: